moncla-lab/treesort-pipeline/README.md

 ## Prerequisites

-1. This pipeline assumes you already have generated alignment files, metadata files, and divergence trees for your dataset.
+1. This pipeline assumes you already have generated alignment files, metadata & config files, and divergence trees for your dataset.
    Things to keep in mind:

    	a.
 Each sample should include the strain name and collection date.
 For example, a fasta file header should look like: